 - 1. Critical thinking skills.

 - 2. Effective verbal, written, oral and visual communication skills.

-- Familiarity with multiple area of traditional knowledge supporting intellectual excellence and openness.
+- 3. Familiarity with multiple areas of traditional knowledge supporting intellectual excellence and openness.

 - 4. Integrated studies among disciplines.

 - 5. Commitment to social responsibility.

-- 6. Awareness of the world at large.
+- 6. Awareness of the word at large.

-- 7. Information literacy.
+- Information literacy.

 - 8. Commitment to lifelong learning.

 - 9. Application of principles of effective design.

 - 10. Demonstration of the ability to use form in a work of art to convey a specific content.

 - 11. Compilation of a portfolio of two and three dimensional artwork.